 THE CHARM OF OLD HELSINKI

 Helsinki is world famous for its architecture; the city centre is renowned for its neoclassicalism, especially around Senate Square, while the nearby Uspenski Cathedral is a splendid example of the Byzantine-Russian style.
 Scattered about the city are fine examples of Finland’s own National Romantic movement, which flourished in the early years of the 20th century.
 Taking its inspiration from the Art Nouveau and Jugendstil movements, the National Romantic movement drew a great deal of inspiration and influences from the Kalevala, the Finnish national epic.
 This style is also referred to as Karelianism, after the region where the tales in the Kalevala originated.

 HELSINKI FOR DESIGN HUNTERS

 Linnanmäki is Finland’s oldest and most popular amusement park, located in the Alppila quarter of Helsinki.
 The amusement park, which is owned by the Children’s Day Foundation, was opened for the public in 1950.
 Linnanmäki has over 40 rides, many arcade halls with the latest games, an outdoor stage for live performances, as well as restaurants and cafés.
-The most popular ride in the amusement park is the wooden rollercoaster, which has been delighting visitors since 1951.
+The most popular ride in the amusement park is the wooden roller coaster, Vuoristorata, which has been delighting visitors since 1951.
 Vuoristorata is one of only a handful of roller coasters in the world still operated by a brakeman at the rear, and one of a few roller coasters in the world to have been given the “Classic” status by the American Coaster Enthusiasts (ACE) club.